-The applicant stated that the manufacturing facility complies with all federal, state, and local environmental regulations, including the Clean Air Act, the Clean Water Act and the Resource Conservation and Recovery Act.
+The applicant stated that the manufacturing facility complies with the Clean Air Act, the Clean Water Act and the Resource Conservation and Recovery Act.
 The manufacturing facility is registered for waste generation under EPA ID# VAD000819466.
 The applicant provided detailed information for the following air emission and wastewater permits: